ziggy6792/ziggy6792.github.io/content/posts/my-first-post.md

 draft: true
 ---

-Today I stuck my dick in the toaster
+In this blog I aspire to detail my journey in adopting AWS Amplify, Cognito, AppSync and DynamoDb